Published market hub · 2026-06

 Sources and method

-Houston, TX market screen with city, metro, and ZIP evidence labeled separately..
-Public pages summarize source classes and screening method, not the raw research ledger.
+Houston-Pasadena-The Woodlands, TX dashboard with city, metro, and ZIP evidence labeled separately..
+Public pages summarize the sources and method behind each read without exposing the underlying research record.